North Carolina Hunting & Fishing

 Do not provoke a fight, threaten reprisals or use profanity.
 Remember that some anti-hunting activists seek confrontation and may be accompanied by the news media.

-NOTE: In addition to the regular trapping seasons listed above, coyotes may be taken in counties, areas and times where fox-trapping is allowed by statute.
+NOTE: In addition to this statewide trapping season, coyotes may be taken in counties, areas and times where fox-trapping is allowed by statute.

 |Nov.
 1 – Mar.
 31||Statewide for beaver only. |